-• You should handle your dentures gently to avoid their damage.
+- Handle your dentures gently to avoid damage.
 Clean them daily to prevent infection and discoloration.

-• Refrain from using toothpaste, exfoliating toothbrushes and mouthwash, as they are too aggressive for dentures.
+- Please refrain from using regular toothpaste, exfoliating toothbrushes, and mouthwash, as these products can be too aggressive for dentures.

 Not sure what cleaning products to use for your dentures or how often to wash them?
 Here's everything you need to know.